William E. Trautmann: Time in IWW

-His start in the IWW was also met with turbulent times.
-He failed many of his first attempts at organizing strikes.
-He switched his tactics to target primarily Eastern European immigrants, since he was also one.
-This lead him to the McKees Rocks strike, a strike in a steel town of Pennsylvania.
-Trautmann tried to keep the protests peaceful, but soon violence erupted.
-Five state troopers were killed, and Trautmann was arrested.
-Thousands of workers threatened to riot if he was not released, and their demands met.
-Eventually the factory operators met the workers' demands and Trautmann achieved his first labor victory.
+With his secretary-treasurer duties transferred to St. John, Trautmann focused on field organizing, a job that suited him better.
+After several failed attempts at strike agitation, he switched tactics to target workplaces with large numbers of European migrant workers, since he was one himself.
+This resulted in him leading the 1909 Pressed Steel Car strike in McKees Rocks, Pennsylvania.
+As the skirmish escalated, he sought to keep the union protests peaceful, but violence erupted, five state troopers were killed, and Trautmann was arrested.
+Thousands of workers threatened to riot if he was not released, which led to his quick trial and acquittal.
+Two weeks later, the factory operators acceded to most of the workers' demands, and Trautmann achieved his first labor victory.